Samuelyip74/ale-nbd-docs/docs/solutions/transportation-rail.rst

 The design is driven by five principles: **availability, determinism, security, visibility, and operational simplicity**.

 **Availability & Determinism**
-  - Fast convergence (<50 ms target) on ring failures with SPB or MPLS FRR, dual-homing of all station aggregation pairs, and ECMP across diverse fiber paths.
+  - Fast convergence on ring failures with ERP/SPB or MPLS FRR (<50ms), dual-homing of all station aggregation pairs, and ECMP across diverse fiber paths.
   - Hitless or near-hitless maintenance through ISSU-ready platforms and service-based rerouting.

 **Security & Segmentation**